 You also want to make sure to work with a good quality chocolate here.
 It is the star of this cookie so make sure you look for quality!
 My favorite tried and true baking chocolate is Ghiradelli.
 It is great quality and not too expensive and I can find it at my local grocery store.

-Here are the steps to make these cookies:
+Here are the steps to making these easy oatmeal and chocolate chip cookies:

 - Cream butter and sugars together.